-The Master in Digital Technology Management with Artificial Intelligence is designed for young graduates of different academic backgrounds who aspire to become managers of technological innovation.
-The course provides Management tools and techniques in addition to the specific know-how of the sector, necessary to manage the business opportunities related to Artificial Intelligence and Machine Learning that have revolutionized the productive and organizational dynamics of companies.
+The Master in Digital Technology and Innovation Management is designed for young graduates of different academic backgrounds who aspire to become managers of technological innovation.

-Investing in the Master in Digital Technology Management with Artificial Intelligence address means becoming part of Digital Transformation, through a gradual path that allows to bring innovation to the center of Business decisions.
+Investing in the Master in Digital Technology and Innovation Management means becoming part of Digital Transformation, through a gradual path that allows to bring innovation to the center of Business decisions.

 Thanks to the innovative technologies of BBS you can follow the master online as well.

 Companies need to rely on managers who can visualize new scenarios.
 Contact the master Program Manager to begin this pathway.